EPA's Role in the United Nations Environment Programme (UNEP)

 Climate and Air

 EPA was instrumental in establishing and continues to play a leadership role in the Partnership for Clean Fuels and Vehicles.
 This partnership has achieved the near universal elimination of lead in gasoline worldwide and is working to eliminate sulfur from fuels.

-EPA is implementing projects under the Climate and Clean Air Coalition (CCAC) Exitto address non-CO2 climate forcers that also pose a direct threat to human health, such as black carbon and methane.
+EPA is implementing projects under the Climate and Clean Air Coalition (CCAC) Exitto address non-CO2 climate forcers that also pose a direct threat to human health, such as black carbon and particulate matter.
 UNEP serves as the secretariat for the CCAC.

 Marine and Water